-All beneficiaries will be provided with a lump sum per household to arrange for temporary residence for the duration of construction.
+Where it is determined that temporary relocation is necessary, all impacted parties will be provided with a lump sum per household to arrange for temporary residence for the duration of construction.
 To protect household items, the residents will be paid cash for storage.
 The amount of rental payment will be based on the going market rates and depend on the number of family members to a maximum of 3 bedrooms.